sumit-ai-ml/ZERO-YOLO/paper.md

 # Illustrative Examples

-- **Medical Imaging:** Clinicians can segment anatomical structures from CT or MRI scans without writing code.
+- **Medical Imaging:** Clinicians can segment anatomical structures from Ultrasound, X-rays and other 2-D Medical images without writing code.
 - **Agriculture:** Scientists can rapidly train models to detect plant diseases or pests using drone imagery.
 - **Ecology:** Environmental researchers segment land cover or species distributions from satellite data using a simple interface.